The Age of Continuous Flow Hot Water Heaters

-Reece have been badging their own continuous flow for some time now.
+Reece has been badging their own continuous flow for some time now.
 Reece is using the Chofu system.
-I am unsure if Chofu have sorted out printed circuit board issues they were having with their previous models.
-For the sake of Reece’s reputation I hope they have sorted out these issues.
-With Reece’s 200,000 + hot water heaters, they have taken a large percentage of the hot water continuous flow market and are increasing this market everyday.
+I am unsure if Chofu has sorted out printed circuit board issues they were having with their previous models.
+For the sake of Reece’s reputation, I hope they have sorted out these issues.
+With Reece’s 200,000 + hot water heaters, they have taken a large percentage of the hot water continuous flow market and are increasing this market every day.
 Thermann is the main and biggest user of the manufactured Chofu brand.

 I have only dealt with this product from an installation perspective.
 In my opinion, I believe that it is at the lower end of the market.
 They use ½ inch cold and hot.

 Absolutely everyone has their own continuous flow these days!

 Kelvinator has also hopped on the continuous flow bandwagon a few years ago.
 This Swedish company owns the American brand Kelvinator.
 Kelvinator has mostly sold directly to some builders.
 I believe this unit is a Takagi.
 I have not been called out to one of these products as of yet, so cannot confirm this.
 My opinion on this is that I would probably stay away from this product until there is a little more market confidence.

 So now you know all about Continuous Flow Heaters